Knight-X/bayesian_nn/README.md

 # bayesian-nn
-bayesian-nn is a lightweight *Bayesian neural network* library built on top of tensorflow where training is completed with *stochastic variational inference* (SVI).
-The library is intended to resemble [tf.slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim) and help avoid massive boilerplate code.
+bayesian-nn is a lightweight *Bayesian neural network* library built on top of tensorflow to ease network training via *stochastic variational inference* (SVI).
+The library is intended to resemble [slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim) and help avoid massive boilerplate code.
 The end goal is to facilitate speedy development of Bayesian neural net models in the case where multiple stacked layers are required.

 **Note: This project is still under active development!**